Mounika-Routhu/Technical-stuff/Interview questions/react.md

   2. **updater:** Can either be an object or a function.
        - **value/expression:** Directly update state.
        - **Function:** (prevState) => prevState + 1
+  3. It's recommended to use prevState when new state value depends on prevState (eg:increment count)
+  4. Detailed explanation abt why to use prevState:
+     - State updates are asynchronous, and React may batch multiple setState calls together.
+When this happens, React doesn't immediately apply each state update, which can cause issues if the new state depends on the previous state.

+- For instance, when you call setCount(count + 1) multiple times, React batches these updates, but it doesn't have the latest state value in each call, so it may apply each setCount with the old state value.

   ```JS
 const [count, setCount] = useState(0);